wms2537/nodejs-jwt-auth/README.md

 Access token expiry and refresh token expory can be tuned in the files controllers/auth.js and models/token.js.

 Note that you have to recreate the index of the collection if you updated it.

+Key rotation is also implemented, signing keys are changed everyday, this can be modified in index.js.

+A sample middleware can be found in middlewares/is-auth.js
 ## **API Reference**
 ### POST /signup
 #### Request Body